The Crisis: What Happened?

 BBC Newsnight Policy Editor Chris Cook condenses Thomas Piketty’s landmark book on inequality, Capital in the Twenty-First Century, into a three minute video.

-3. Article: The Global Financial and Economic Crisis and the South: Impact and Resources
+3. Article: The Global Financial and Economic Crisis and the South: Impact and Prospects

 While all of us are familiar with the effects of the recent economic downturn in our own countries, perspectives on the crisis from the world’s poorest countries can be hard to come by.
 This resource does just that, summarising events in the Global South.